About the Department

 PM&C has unique responsibilities and a privileged role.
 Our principal function is to provide high‑quality policy advice to the Prime Minister and the Cabinet on matters that are at the forefront of public and government administration, including domestic and international affairs and, in particular, the implications of proposals for Commonwealth-State relations.
 By looking over the horizon to the challenges and opportunities of the coming years, our high‑level strategic advice further supports the government in taking all relevant factors into account to make the best possible decisions.

-The Department briefs the Prime Minister, the Cabinet Secretary, the Parliamentary Secretary to the Prime Minister and the Minister for Social Inclusion, and consults extensively across the Australian Public Service (APS) to ensure that the advice provided draws on the most appropriate sources.
+The Department briefs the Prime Minister, the Cabinet Secretary, and the Parliamentary Secretary to the Prime Minister, and consults extensively across the Australian Public Service (APS) to ensure that the advice provided draws on the most appropriate sources.

 In line with the Prime Minister’s expectations, PM&C is also assuming a stronger role in driving policy development and innovation and ensuring delivery of high‑priority initiatives across the APS, in pursuit of the government’s objectives.